What Is Fentanyl?

 Fentanyl Withdrawal Symptoms

 Fentanyl floods opioid receptors, and after sustained exposure to the drug, the body and mind must find equilibrium again.
 Fentanyl withdrawal symptoms mean that the body is trying to break free from its dependence on the drug.
-The body and brain are re-balancing levels of neurotransmitters and other chemicals, to function normally again, without external chemical input from Fentanyl.

 Withdrawal symptoms can start within hours of the last dose of the drug, and ceasing Fentanyl use, without controlled detox, means withdrawal symptoms may include: